Stas-Buzunko/codelink/README.md

-Need to comment homepage line in pakckage.json if make build for firebase
+Need to remove homepage line in pakckage.json if make build for firebase

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).